Critical classes of power graphs and reconstruction of directed power graphs: The reconstruction of the directed power graph

 \end{proof} As a corollary we immediately deduce the following result.
-It appeared in \cite{Cameron_2}, as the main theorem, with a step of the proof affected by a mistake.
-Thanks to Theorem \ref{UPG-DPG_generalised}, we can completely confirm its validity.
+It appeared in \cite{Cameron_2}, as the main theorem, with a step of the proof affected by a mistake, as explained in Section \ref{sect-crit-class}.
+Thanks to the Main Theorem, we can completely confirm its validity.

 \begin{corollary}{\rm \cite[Theorem 2 ]{Cameron_2}} If $G_1$ and $G_2$ are finite groups whose power graphs are isomorphic, then their directed power graphs are also isomorphic. \end{corollary}